Huskarhero/django-shop/docs/reference/notifications.rst

 Post Office
 ===========

-Emails for order confirmations are send asynchronously by **django-SHOP**.
+Emails for order confirmations are send asynchronously by **djangoSHOP**.
 The reason for this is that it sometimes takes a few seconds for an application server to connect via SMTP, and deliver an Email.
 It is unacceptable to do this synchronously during the most sensitive phase of a purchase operation.

-Therefore **django-SHOP** sends all generated emails using the queuing mail system `Post Office`_.
+Therefore **djangoSHOP** sends all generated emails using the queuing mail system `Post Office`_.
 This app can hold a set of different email templates, which use the same template language as Django itself.
 Emails can be rendered using plain text, HTML or both.